oallelsefailo/milestone-duck-hunt/README.md

 - Animated ducks flying across the screen.
 - Player-controlled crosshair for aiming.
 - Shooting mechanism to eliminate ducks.
+- Adjust difficulty of game.
 - Timer to set a time limit for each game session.

 ## Challenges Faced

 During the development of the Duck Hunt game, several challenges were encountered.
 Here are the major challenges faced:

 1. Animating the Ducks: Initially, an attempt was made to use a GIF with a canvas to animate the ducks.
-However, it was discovered that this approach was not feasible and caused issues.
+However, I discovered that this approach was not possible and caused issues.

 2. Implementing a "Game Over" Feature: Another challenge involved adding a time limit to the game and displaying the score and "Game Over" text after the time limit was reached.
 However, implementing this feature while keeping the background image and scoreboard intact posed difficulties.

+3. Removing the ducks from the array when clicked on to simulate being "shot down" and added as a score.

+4. Creating a difficulty counter that displayed an incrementing and decrementing button, allowing the player to adjust the speed of the ducks.
+This speed value was then passed into the `animateDuck` function to determine the movement speed of the ducks.

 ## Code Solution